gaia-pipeline/docs/content/getting-started/first-pipeline.md

 For now you can use our example go pipeline.
 Just paste <a href="https://github.com/gaia-pipeline/go-example" target="_blank">https://github.com/gaia-pipeline/go-example</a> into it. <br />
 Gaia automatically looks up the repository and finds out which branches are available.
 By default, the master-branch is selected if available. <br />

 The next input field determines what Name your pipeline should have.
-We all know it's hard to find names but <br />
+We all know naming things is hard but <br />
 try to find a name which is short, unique and even after a long period of time you know what the pipeline does. <br />

 On the right side you choose the programming language for your pipeline.
 By default it is go and currently <br >